Portrait Of French Bulldog With Toy On Rug

 (Picture Credit: Getty Images)

 The Run Away game is a means of avoiding stressful situations in a way that will make your dog think you’re playing a game.
 Sometimes situations are just too much for a shy dog in training, and you’ll need a means of escape that doesn’t cause stress.
 To play this game, take your dog for a walk and at periodic intervals say “run away” and turn and run a few feet in the opposite direction.
 When your dog follows, reward him with lots of treats and praise.
-Eventually your dog will come to see this as a fun game and a chance for rewards, and you can use it as a means of avoiding other approaching dogs or strangers that are too scary without causing anxiety or fear.
+Eventually, your shy dog will come to see this as a fun game and a chance for rewards, and you can use it as a means of avoiding other approaching dogs or strangers that are too scary without causing anxiety or fear.

 4. Six New Things